Skip to nav Skip to content

 Complete blood count (CBC)

-Often the first test performed in the diagnostic process for leukemia, a CBC can provide valuable information about blood cells.
+Often the first lab test performed in the diagnostic process for leukemia, a CBC can provide valuable information about blood cells.
 An abnormality in a blood cell count, such as low red blood cells (anemia), low platelets (thrombocytopenia) or high white blood cells (leukocytosis), may indicate leukemia.

 Peripheral blood smear (PBS)